Knife rampage at rabbi's home was domestic terrorism, New York governor says

 It gave a rough translation of the lyrics they sang: “The grace of God did not end and his mercy did not leave us.”

-Reporting by Maria Caspani; Additional reporting Ari Rabinovitch in Jerusalem; Editing by Daniel Wallis
+Reporting by Maria Caspani; Additional reporting by Steve Holland in West Palm Beach and Ari Rabinovitch in Jerusalem; Editing by Daniel Wallis